 My pups get so happy with their mixed vegetable treats you’d think it was covered with peanut butter.
-Ah there’s another thought, a cheerio with a pinch of peanut butter…ummm.
-Even the cheerios with nothing, keep some in your pocket and when your pup does something special you can offer the cheerio.
+Ah, there’s another thought, a cheerio with a pinch of peanut butter…ummm.
+Even the Cheerios with nothing, keep some in your pocket and when your pup does something special you can offer the cheerio.

 By the way, did you know that praise is a treat to a pup?
-Oh yes it is!
-Watch that tail get excited with your praises of good pup, good pup, (obviously saying their name).
+Oh yes, it is!
+Watch that tail get excited with your praises of a good pup, good pup, (obviously saying their name).
 And that reminds me too….pups love really love to have their name said to them in a happy tone of voice!

-And there’s no boundaries as to how much can you give of that!
+And there are no boundaries as to how much can you give of that!
 They don’t need to be performing or doing something great to have you say their name happily to them.
 Anytime is the right time for happy talk to a pup, when it includes their name, it’s all the better.
 It’s also a form of love.
 When you say to someone “that outfit looks good on you” their smile is instant.
 When you say the name of your pup and say good pup (their name) you get the same reaction!
 Go ahead, it doesn’t add weight and gives a lot of joy!